 Rynek Główny (Main Market Square)

-Start the day off acquiring your morning coffee buzz at one of the many cafés overlooking this massive square.
-For people watching, this is Kraków’s switchboard; take your time and enjoy watching Kraków’s early morning crew dodge pigeons as they wander across the square.
+Start the day off grabbing your morning coffee buzz at one of the many cafés overlooking this massive square.
+For people watching, this is Kraków’s switchboard.
+Take your time and enjoy watching Kraków’s early morning crew dodge pigeons as they wander across the square.

 See that massive hall on Rynek Głowny?
 That’s Sukiennice (Cloth Hall), a marketplace that’s been rockin’ out mad bargains since the 15th century.
 Test out your haggling skills (yes, you can still do that outside of the Middle East) to snag some cool Polish souvenirs for your loved ones back home.